Wednesday, September 4, 2024

 • There is an obvious linguistic play on the words "brake" the plant, "brake" the mechanism, and "break" the action.

-• Spider Brake
+Spider Brake (Pteris multifida)

 Pteris multifida, Eric LHOTE